viktorpantushev/Multivariate-Relevance-Vector-Machines-for-Tracking/README.md

 # Multivariate-Relevance-Vector-Machines-for-Tracking
-Imitating the results from "Multivariate Relevance Vector Machines for Tracking" from A. Tayananthan et al.
+Imitating the results from "Multivariate Relevance Vector Machines for Tracking" from  B. Stenger et al.

  <br>

 My Steps:
 1. Use Canny Edges to extract Outlines of Hand-Poses.
 2. Make a hierarchy (tree ‘grid-based’ filter)
-3. Compare the hhistgraoms of the Canny Edges.
+3. Compare the histgraoms of the Canny Edges.

  <br>